-Internal evaluation of the Board, its Committees and individual directors is seen as an important next step in the development of the board.
-This will be undertaken on annual basis in the form of peer appraisal, questionnaires and discussions to determine the effectiveness and performance in various areas as well as the directors' continued independence.
+Formal internal evaluation of the Board, its Committees and individual directors is seen as an important next step in the development of the board.
+Going forward, this will be undertaken on annual basis in the form of peer appraisal, questionnaires and discussions to determine the effectiveness and performance in various areas as well as the directors' continued independence.
 The criteria against which effectiveness is considered will be aligned to the strategy of the Group and management forecasts and budgets that are already in place.

 The strategy and budgets that are set out for the Group provide a forecast of the board and senior management requirements and allow for the recruitment forecasts to be continually updated.
 In addition, succession planning for the Board and senior management is undertaken by the board as a whole.

 The Board recognises that their decisions regarding strategy and risk will impact the corporate culture of the Group as a whole and that this will impact the performance of the Group.
 The Board is very aware that the tone and culture set by the Board will greatly impact all aspects of the Group as a whole and the way that employees behave.
 A large part of the Group's activities are centred upon addressing customer and market needs.
 Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Group to successfully achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Group does.
 The Board assessment of the culture within the Group at the present time is one where there is respect for all individuals, there is open dialogue within the Group and there is a commitment to provide the best service possible to all the Group's key customers.